TRANSFORM

 Best Outdoor Portable Tankless Water Heaters in 2026 (Camping, RV, Off-Grid)

 The 8 best portable tankless water heaters for camping, RVs, outdoor showers, and off-grid use in 2026.
-Propane and battery-powered models ranked by GPM, portability, and real-world performance.
+Propane and battery-powered models ranked by manufacturer-published GPM and portability.

 The best portable tankless water heater for camping in 2026 is the Eccotemp L10 — delivering 2.65 GPM of hot water from a propane canister or 20-pound tank, weighing just 18 pounds, for $170–$220.
 For RV use, the Fogatti InstaShower 8 offers 2.9 GPM with a CSA-certified LP connection for $250–$320.